 A mixed population development is a public housing development or portion of a development that was reserved for elderly families and disabled families at its inception (and has retained that character) or MHA at some point after its inception obtained HUD approval to give preference in tenant selection for all units in the development (or portion of a development) to elderly and disabled families [24 CFR 960.102].
 Elderly family means a family whose head, spouse, cohead, or sole member is a person who is at least 62 years of age.
 Disabled family means a family whose head, spouse, cohead, or sole member is a person with disabilities [24 CFR 5.403].
 MHA must give elderly and disabled families equal preference in selecting these families for admission to mixed population developments.
-MHA may not establish a limit on the number of elderly or disabled families to fill these units, MHA must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units.
+MHA may not establish a limit on the number of elderly or disabled families that may occupy a mixed population development.
+In selecting elderly and disabled families to fill these units, MHA must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units.
 MHA may not discriminate against elderly or disabled families that include children (Fair Housing Amendments Act of 1988).